The dual minimum distance of arbitrary dimensional algebraic--geometric codes: Introduction

 Therefore, on varieties of dimension greater than or equal to $2$, one can say that \textit{a new class of codes appears} and it is natural to wonder if this new class contains good codes.
-This motivates the study of the parameters of these duals of functional codes on arbitrary dimensional varieties, which is the purpose of the present paper.
+This motivates the study of the parameters of these duals of functional codes on arbitrary--dimensional varieties, which is the purpose of this article.

-In the present paper, we will translate the problem of finding the dual minimum distance of an algebraic--geometric code into a problem of finding some particular configuration of points in a projective space.
-In particular, we will define the elementary notion of \textit{minimally $m$--linked points} (Definition \ref{mlink}).
-This notion turns out to be particularly powerful and also nice to deal with.
-Then, using this notion, one proves Theorem \ref{geomain}.
-This theorem entail Theorem \ref{main}, which gives estimates or lower bounds for the minimum distance of the duals of functional codes.
+In the present paper, we translate the problem of finding the dual minimum distance of an algebraic--geometric code into a problem of finding some particular configurations of points in a projective space.
+In particular, we introduce the elementary notion of \textit{minimally $m$--linked points} (Definition \ref{mlink}), that is sets of points which fail to impose independent conditions on forms of degree $m$ and are minimal for this property.
+This notion relates to problems {\it à la Cayley--Bacharach} (see \cite{EGH}) and is central for the proof of Theorem \ref{main}, which gives estimates or lower bounds for the minimum distance of the duals of functional codes.
+From a more geometrical point of view, we give the complete description of minimally $m$--linked configurations of less than $3m$ points in any projective space.
+It is stated in \cite{EGH} that complete intersections provide such configurations.
+In addition, the authors ask whether these configurations are the only ones.
+We give a positive answer to this question for configurations of cardinality lower than or equal to $3m$.

-The most surprising application of this result is the case when the variety is a plane curve.
-Ideed, in this situation, since the dual of an algebraic--geometric code on a curve is alo an algebraic--geometric code on this curve, the dual minimum distance has a lower bound given by the Goppa designed distance.
-Therefore, we will compare the bound yielded by Theorem \ref{main} with the Goppa designed distance.
+From the coding theoretic point of view, the most surprising application of this result is the case when the variety is a plane curve.
+Indeed, in this situation, since the dual of an algebraic--geometric code on a curve is also an algebraic--geometric code on this curve, the dual minimum distance has a lower bound given by the Goppa designed distance.
+Therefore, we compare the bound yielded by Theorem \ref{main} with the Goppa designed distance.
 It turns out that our bound is better than Goppa's one in two situations.
 First, when Goppa's bound is negative and hence irrelevant, since our bound is always positive.
-Second, if one can check some incidence condition on the points of evaluation.
-In this second situation, one can get a bound which is much better than that of Goppa.
+Second, if one can check some incidence condition on the points of evaluation, in this second situation, one can get a bound which is much better than that of Goppa.

 Some proofs of the present paper are long and need the treatment of numerous cases.
+This is the reason why we chose to study examples of applications of the results (in Section \ref{secex}) before proving them.
 The study of configurations of points and linear systems having prescribed points in their base locus is often very technical.
-For instance see the proof of \cite{H} Proposition V.4.3.
+For instance see the proof of \cite[Proposition V.4.3]{H}.